 Ian studied classical and modern orchestral composition at Cornell University, and furthered his education at NYU Steinhardt’s film music graduate program.
 His music is a unique blend of electronics, classical orchestration, and contemporary sampling techniques.
 He is proficient in a multitude of musical instruments across different musical families and cultural backgrounds, and his focus on texture and colour allows him to create soundscapes that are unique to each project, whether it be his solo works or on the big screen.

-Alongside compositional works, Ian is also a prolific orchestra conductor and performer.
-In 2009 he founded the Cornell Chinese Music Ensemble (CCME) in Ithaca, NY, and has lead the ensemble to grow into a 30-piece modern Chinese orchestra.
-In 2011, Ian performed as a dulcimer soloist with the famous Taiko drumming group YAMATAI in its concert Yamatai PULSE! in front of an audience numbering over a thousand.
-In addition to being the conductor and music director of the Chinese ensemble, Ian also produced two albums, DREAM OF THE RED CHAMBER and MELODIES FROM THE ORIENT, with CCME containing many arrangements he made for the group.
+Alongside his compositional and orchestration work, Ian is also a prolific orchestra conductor and performer.
+In 2009 he founded the Cornell Eastern Music Ensemble in Ithaca, NY, and has lead the ensemble to grow into a 30-piece modern Chinese orchestra, releasing 2 albums containing many of his arrangements.
 In 2012, he was invited by the New Jersey Buddha’s Light Youth Chinese Orchestra to arrange music for, and conduct in, their 10th anniversary concert.